 However, statically requiring permissions does not inform the user how the resource will be used once granted.
 A maps application, for example, will require access to the Internet in order to download updated map tiles, route information and traffic reports.
-It will also require access to your location in order to adjust the displayed map and give real-time directions.
+It will also require access to the phone's location in order to adjust the displayed map and give real-time directions.
 The application will send location data to the maps server in order to function, which is acceptable given the purpose of the application.
 However, if the application is ad-supported it may also leak location data to advertisers for targeted ads, which may compromise a user's privacy.

-Given the only information currently presented to users is a list of required permissions, a user will not be able to tell how the maps application is handling personal information.
+Given the only information currently presented to users is a list of required permissions, a user will not be able to tell how the maps application is handling her location information.

 To address this issue, we present AndroidLeaks, a static analysis framework designed to identify leaks of personal information and privacy violations in Android applications on a large scale.
-Using WALA[5], a program analysis framework for Java source and byte code, we create a call-graph for the application code and then perform a reachability analysis to determine if sensitive information may be sent over the network.
-In cases where it can, we use dataflow analysis to track tainted data to see if it is ever leaked.
+Leveraging WALA[5], a program analysis framework for Java source and byte code, we create a callgraph of the application code and then perform a reachability analysis to determine if sensitive information may be sent over the network.
+If there is a potential path, we perform dataflow analysis to determine if private data reaches a network sink.

-Other projects, such as TISSA[17], have worked on allowing users more control over access to private data on a per application basis.
+Other projects, such as TISSA[19], have worked on allowing users more control over access to private data on a per application basis.
 However, taking advantage of their approach requires the user to flash a custom version of the Android Operating System.
 This currently prevents widespread adoption because there are barriers to doing this, such as voided warranties and lack of technical knowledge.

-AndroidLeaks has several advantages over related privacy leak detection.
+AndroidLeaks has several advantages over related work in privacy leak detection.
 By using static analysis techniques, we are able to cover the entire code base, identifying paths that may not be uncovered using dynamic analysis, as dynamic analysis may not be able to trigger all execution paths in the application.
-As AndroidLeaks does not require running applications, we are able to analyze many Android applications in a short period of time.
-While several other tools exist to find privacy violations in Android applications[7, 8], to the best of our knowledge, none have automatically analyze applications on a large scale.
+As AndroidLeaks does not require running applications, we are able to analyze many Android applications in a short period of time- 18,089 applications in under 26 hours, or almost 700 applications per hour.
+While several other tools exist to find privacy violations in Android applications[7, 10], to the best of our knowledge, none have automatically analyze applications on a large scale.